hemilabs/heminetwork/localnode/NODE_RUNNING.md

 | op-node JSON-RPC      | `8547`  |
 | op-geth JSON-RPC      | `18546` |
 | op-geth WebSocket RPC | `28546` |

+## Updating your node

+The [localnode project](.) will always contain versions of Docker images that are stable releases and will be compatible with each other and the greater hemi network.
+Therefore, if you want to update your node, pull the update from Github and simply re-run the [gen-files.sh](./gen-files.sh) script and the appropriate compose file.
+Any daemons that are no longer used will not be started by the new compose file.
+Any daemons that are added or updated will be run.
+Data directories and default configs will be updated with the config files and scripts within the project.

+_Important Note: It is your responsibility to backup any important data before_ _performing an upgrade._

 ## Peer-to-Peer (P2P)